What’s best? Medication or lifestyle changes?

 Depending on your unique health factors, your healthcare provider may also prescribe a blood sugar monitor that you can carry with you to check your blood sugar levels throughout the day.
-This information will help track what is happening in your body, but more importantly it will help you understand the effect of what you eat and drink on your blood sugar levels.
+This information will help track what is happening in your body and will help you understand the effect of what you eat and drink on your blood sugar levels.
 This will help you learn which foods and drinks to avoid.

 Can I go from having pre-diabetes to having neither pre-diabetes NOR diabetes?

 Yes, it is possible.
-By moving to and maintaining a healthy lifestyle, pre-diabetes can be reversed and diabetes can be avoided or postponed.
-Even people who have diabetes can prevent it from progressing, and can avoid many diabetes complications by adopting a healthy lifestyle.
+By committing to and maintaining a healthy lifestyle, some people are able to reverse their pre-diabetes or avoid or postpone its progression to diabetes.
+Even people who have diabetes can prevent it from progressing further and can avoid many diabetes complications by adopting a healthy lifestyle.
 How much can be avoided usually depends on the lifestyle changes that are made, and how early they are made.

 What treatments are most helpful?

 For most people, the “big three” lifestyle changes are diet, exercise, and weight loss.
 For smokers, a program to stop smoking is also extremely important.
 Some changes, like reducing stress, may seem small, but they can have a large impact on many different areas of life that they should not be ignored.

 Remember, any step that you take towards a healthy lifestyle is good and if some steps feel easier than others, take them sooner rather than later.
 Then, use the success from your easier steps to take on the more challenging changes.